Dalas121/Heir_2_The_Throne/README.md

 	- at the beginning the loyalists send a messenger to the queen.
 Li'sar arrives some turns later
 	- if you win here, you get the Elensefar achievement [COMPLETE] S11 Elensefar - after it's conquered (Dalas)
 - 2-skill difficulty, high carryover.
-Rewards: Thief
+Rewards: Thief, Seafarer's Sandals
 	- the original HttT Elensefar scenario
 - even after Elensefar, there should still be royal ships blocking travel up the river